How do Maintenance Experts Know when to Repair, Replace, or Upgrade Equipment?

 - PMPs worry about the ancillary things so the team can focus elsewhere.
 Some areas of the warehouse, like loading dock equipment, are considered invisible in the sense that, when fully operational, it’s easy to forget it is there.

-- PMPs collect smart data to make better budgeting decisions (asset management level only).
-If your asset management agreement works with IIoT (Industrial Internet of Things) systems, smart technology or interval-level data collection (like how many truck loads in a day) then PMPs offer an advantage to more precisely measure and predict what will happen to your equipment and when.
+- PMPs collect data to make better budgeting decisions (asset management level only).
+If your asset management agreement works with smart industrial software solutions, smart technology or interval-level data collection (like how many truck loads in a day) then PMPs offer an advantage to more precisely measure and predict what will happen to your equipment and when.

 When to stop maintaining and repairing and start upgrading equipment